section-engineering-education/engineering-education/content/articles/react-query-data-fetching-and-server-state-management/index.md

 If the resource is the same as the first, React-Query will keep both the data as a reference without forcing the page to reload.

-While `useEffect` fetches the data irrespective of the modified data, and reloads the page.
+While `useEffect` fetches the data irrespective of the modified data and reloads the page.

-To demonstrate these concepts, we will be using `Post` and `Posts` component.
+To demonstrate these concepts, we will be using the `Post` and `Posts` components.
 The fetching data logic will be written in `Posts.js`.

 Go ahead and create a `components` folder in the `src` application folder.